 The camera's image exposures are initiated by a trigger event.
-The trigger event is either a programmable internal signal used in free running mode or an external input used for synchronizing exposures to external triggers.
+The trigger event is either a programmable internal signal used in free running mode, an external input used for synchronizing exposures to external triggers, or a programmed function call message by the controlling computer.
 These triggering modes are described below.